Mass Times

 The Museum and Shop at the Shrine

 The Shrine houses a small museum of second-class relics and memorabilia of Mother Cabrini.
 Rotating exhibits provide additional insight into her life and spirituality.
-A short video about the miracles leading up to Mother Cabrini’s canonization plays in English and Spanish.
+A short video about the miracles that led to Mother Cabrini’s canonization plays in English and Spanish.